ansible/dispatcherd/README.md

 ./run_demo.py
 ```

-This will run the dispatcher with schedules, and process a burst of messages
+This will run the dispatcher with schedules, and process bursts of messages
 that give instructions to run tasks.
+Tab 2 will contain some responses
+from the dispatcher service.
+Tab 1 will show a large volume of logs
+related to processing tasks.

 ### Running Tests